JalalAl-Tamimi/R-Techniques-in-Data-Analyses/README.md

 Link to Workshop home page: [AdventuresInR](https://verbingnouns.github.io/AdventuresInR/)

+## Session 18, 28 June and 2 July 2021

+This [notebook](https://jalalal-tamimi.github.io/R-Techniques-in-Data-Analyses/Session_3-AnalysingData2021.nb.html) contains data and analyses used in a workshop I have presented at a HASS faculty R training workshop at Newcastle University (dates 18, 28 June and 2 July 2021).

 ## Session 3, 5, 8 June 2020

 This [notebook](https://jalalal-tamimi.github.io/R-Techniques-in-Data-Analyses/Session_3-AnalysingData2020.nb.html) contains data and analyses used in a workshop I have presented at a HASS faculty R training workshop at Newcastle University (dates 3, 5, 8 June 2020).